Management System Owner: Chief Safety Officer

 Fermilab's NPDES permit and surveillance monitoring program is the primary protection for Waters of the United States.
 Monthly water samples are taken and analyzed for pollutants (pH, temperature, tritium and in some locations, chlorine).

 Other programs include the Spill Prevention Control and Countermeasures Plan, a general spill prevention policy, domestic water protection and controls on discharges to the sanitary sewer systems.

 Fermilab's Ground Water Protection Plan (GWPP) details the policy for protecting groundwater.
 It defines a network of groundwater monitoring wells that are used to track water gradients and some are sampled for pollutants associated with Solid Waste Management Units.
-In addition, the FESHM chapter Monitoring Wells establishes guidelines for the installation or abandonment of monitoring wells.
+In addition, the FESHM chapter Groundwater Protection - Excavations and Wells establishes guidelines for the installation or abandonment of monitoring wells.

 The FESHM chapter National Environmental Policy Act Review Policy outlines the NEPA review program and provides a mechanism for all Fermilab activities to receive a NEPA review.
 The Environmental Review Form database catalogs many of these reviews which identify potential environmental impacts and the mitigation of those impacts due to actions taken by Fermilab.
 Fermilab has a set of Generic Categorical Exclusions (CX) containing previously approved actions that may be taken without further DOE approval.
 For actions that do not meet the Generic CX, an Environmental Evaluation Notification Form must be submitted to DOE FSO for approval prior to any activity.